About electrons and position in Triplet Production: some remarks: Conclusion

 \section{Conclusion}

+The work is divided into two parts, on the one hand it analyzes the energy distribution of the 2 electrons present in the final state of the event and due to the indistinguishability of the electrons, we have obtained the momentum distribution for the lower and more energetic electron instead of the recoil or created electron according to a real experimental situation.

 We have calculated the 8 Feynman diagrams to take into account all the terms.
-From the 9 variables that the process has, we have integrated 6 in analytical form and 2 in numerical way to obtain the momentum distribution of one of the electrons.
+From the 9 variables that the process has, we have integrate 6 in analytical form and 2 in numerical way to obtain the momentum distribution of one of the electrons.
 In the calculation, we have taken into account a threshold for the particle detection.

-We have tested our formulas calculating the area of the distribution to obtain the total cross section and we have compared it with the results obtained by Joseph and Rohrlich \cite{[JosephRohrlich]}, Mork \cite{[Mork]} and Haug \cite{[Haug]}.
-Also, we have obtained a very good agreement with the cross section (using only the Borsellino diagrams) in function of the threshold published by Boldyshev \cite{[Boldy]} (table V).
+We have tested our formulas calculating the area of the distribution to obtain the total cross section and we have compared it with the results obtained by Joseph and Rohrlich \cite{[JosephRohrlich]}, Mork \cite{[Mork]} and Haug \cite{Haug_e+}.
+Also, we have obtained a very good agreement with the cross section (using only the Borsellino diagrams) as a function of the threshold published by Boldyshev \cite{[Boldy]} (table V).

-Due to the indistinguishability of the electrons, we have obtained the momentum distribution for the lower and more energetic electron instead of the recoil or created electron according to a real experimental situation.

-For each distribution, we have shown the contribution of each term of the scattering matrix and found that de $G (GII)$ and $BIG (BGI)$ has not neglected contribution for $\omega \lesssim 1000m$ (at $\omega = 1000m$ these terms have a contribution of around $ 1\%$).
+For each distribution, we have shown the contribution of each term of the scattering matrix and found that the $G (GII)$ and $BIG (BGI)$ has not neglected contribution for $\omega \lesssim 1000m$ (at $\omega = 1000m$ these terms have a contribution of around $ 1\%$).